Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/python.md

 Python
 :   @@snip[serve.py](snippets/python/serve.py)

 A `number` argument is a Protobuf object of type [hs.TensorProto](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/tf/tensor.proto).
-You cannot directly perform any computations on it (like add 2 alike protobuf messages together, etc), you would have to extract its value first.
+You cannot directly perform any computations on it (like add 2 alike protobuf messages together, etc), you will have to extract its value first.

-There are different ways of handling `hs.TensorProto` objects (one of which is described in the @ref[quickstart](../../getting-started/serving-simple-model.md#model-preparation)), but since we have a `tensorflow` package installed, we can use `tf.make_ndarray` method to transform a `number` protobuf to a numpy array.
+There are different ways of handling `hs.TensorProto` objects (one of which is described in the @ref[quickstart](../../getting-started/serving-simple-model.md#model-preparation)), but since we have a `tensorflow` package installed, we can use the `tf.make_ndarray` method to transform a `number` protobuf to a numpy array.

 After all computations, we need to pack the result back to `hs.TensorProto` object.
 The function returns a `hs.PredictResponse` object with a dictionary of tensors inside it.